google/nsjail/README.md

 	Location of memory cgroup FS (default: '/sys/fs/cgroup/memory') --cgroup_mem_parent VALUE
+	Which pre-existing memory cgroup to use as a parent (default: 'NSJAIL') --cgroup_pids_max VALUE
+	Maximum number of pids in a cgroup (default: '0' - disabled) --cgroup_pids_mount VALUE
+	Location of pids cgroup FS (default: '/sys/fs/cgroup/pids') --cgroup_pids_parent VALUE
-	Which pre-existing memory cgroup to use as a parent (default: 'NSJAIL') --iface_no_lo
+	Which pre-existing pids cgroup to use as a parent (default: 'NSJAIL') --iface_no_lo
 	Don't bring up the 'lo' interface
  --iface|-I VALUE